Strawberries (album): Background

-While Strawberries was generally praised for its positive, up-beat melodies, the album marked a time of conflict and division within the band.
-During the recording, bassist Paul Gray fought with drummer Rat Scabies over management and song-writing responsibilities.
+While Strawberries was generally praised for its positive, upbeat melodies, the album marked a time of conflict and division within the band.
+During the recording, bassist Paul Gray fought with drummer Rat Scabies over management and songwriting responsibilities.

-In 1982 Robert Fripp of King Crimson joined the Damned in the studio during the recording of this album.
+During the recording of the album in 1982, Robert Fripp of King Crimson joined the Damned in the studio.
 However, the only track they recorded together, "Fun Factory", was left off the album and did not receive any official release until 1990.
-Robert also joined the band on stage for a few songs on 11 October 1982 at the Hammersmith Odeon.
+Fripp also joined the band onstage for a few songs on 11 October 1982 at the Hammersmith Odeon.
 A bootleg of this concert is available but is of low quality.

 The album's working title was Strawberries for Pigs, a name inspired by the reception the band's newer music received from some of their older fans.
-As Vanian explained, "we were playing a lot of new material, and we had an audience that didn't want to hear about anything, they just wanted to hear "Neat Neat Neat" and "New Rose," nothing else.
+As Vanian explained, "We were playing a lot of new material, and we had an audience that didn't want to hear about anything, they just wanted to hear 'Neat Neat Neat' and 'New Rose,' nothing else.
 And they wanted to just smash everything.
 And they weren't interested in hearing music at all.
 So at one point, I turned around and said, 'It's like giving strawberries to a fucking pig, this gig, you know?'
 And that stuck in our minds, and we used it".

-Vanian said that the song "The Dog" was inspired by Anne Rice's 'Interview With The Vampire", he explained "On reading Anne Rice's 'interview with the Vampire' in 1976, I penned the song which became known as 'The Dog' but was actually about the strange vampire child Claudia, described in Rice's book.
+Vanian said that the song "The Dog" was inspired by Anne Rice's Interview With The Vampire, explaining, "On reading Anne Rice's Interview with the Vampire in 1976, I penned the song which became known as 'The Dog' but was actually about the strange vampire child Claudia, described in Rice's book.
 The idea of an adult's mind trapped in a child's body was too fascinating to resist."

-As an easter egg, the band included various sounds at the end of different tracks, including an egg whisk and a pair of jeans being ripped.
+As an Easter egg, the band included various sounds at the end of different tracks, including an egg whisk and a pair of jeans being ripped.
 At the end of the track "Bad Time for Bonzo", a sound of a flushing toilet was used.